two-factor/two-auth/ReadMe.md

     client.create(*USER_ID*, *PHONE_NUMBER*);

 > Warning: Two-Auth currently only supports US phone numbers.
+They must be formatted as a string to match +1XXXXXXXXXX

 `create` registers a new verification service with Twilio, which will allow your application to later send and verify codes to and from that phone number and user.